saltstack/kitchen-salt/provisioner_options.md

 key | default value | Notes
 ----|---------------|--------
-salt_install| "bootstrap" | Method by which to install salt, "bootstrap" or "apt" salt_bootstrap_url | "http://bootstrap.saltstack.org" | location of bootstrap script salt_bootstrap_options | | optional options passed to the bootstrap script
+formula | | name of the formula, used to derive the path we need to copy to the guest salt_install| "bootstrap" | Method by which to install salt, "bootstrap" or "apt" salt_bootstrap_url | "http://bootstrap.saltstack.org" | location of bootstrap script salt_bootstrap_options | | optional options passed to the bootstrap script